Bankside Yards Judgement Paves the Way

 There were a few legal principles affecting this case:

-1) In 2022, Southwark Borough Council had enacted its powers under Section 203 of the Housing and Planning Act (2016) for the remainder of the site, but Arbor itself was not protected as its construction was substantially complete.
+In 2022, Southwark Borough Council had resolved to use its powers under the Act to protect the site from injunction, thus allowing the development to proceed.
+However, Arbor was excluded from this protection owing to it being substantially complete.
 This led to arguments relating to the appropriate assessment scenario for the Rights of Light impact to the claimants’ properties (CS1, CS2 or DS1).

-3) Whether the long-utilised Waldram method of measuring light in Rights of Light cases remains valid and appropriate.
-Although it was considered that modern quantitative methods like MDF (median daylight factor) and MDI (median daylight illuminance) may be helpful in some cases, they were not considered reliable substitutes for the Waldram method.
+The court was asked to consider whether the traditional Waldram method of measuring light in Rights of Light cases remains valid and appropriate.
+Although it was considered that modern radiance-based methods like MDF (median daylight factor) and MDI (median daylight illuminance) may be helpful in some cases, they were not considered reliable substitutes for the Waldram methodology.
+No significant change, then, to how Rights of Light specialists are to measure light loss moving forward.

-4) Mr Justice Fancourt decided against awarding an injunction in favour of negotiating damages, citing that demolition would significantly harm the developer, occupiers and public interest.
+Mr Justice Fancourt decided against awarding an injunction in favour of negotiating damages, citing that demolition would significantly harm the developer, occupiers and public interest.
+An injunction may also be futile if the developer could subsequently apply to rebuild the development but, this time, with the benefit of the same protection under the Act as the rest of the site.

 Please do not hesitate to contact us at enquiries@century-associates.co.uk, or on 07554 939 187, for advice.